-3.3.9 The University of London is required by law to ensure that examiners have the right to work in the UK.
+3.3.9 The University of London is required by law to ensure that examiners have the right to work in the UK where they claim permanent domicile in the UK.
 The Academic Contractors Manager will ask examiners to provide satisfactory evidence of their right to work and reside in the UK before any work is undertaken, or any payment made, even if evidence has already been provided to a federation member of the University of London.